nang-dev/automated_youtube_channel/README.md

 4. Get setup and create a Project with the Youtube API: https://developers.google.com/youtube/v3/quickstart/python Be sure to follow it carefully, as it won't work if you don't do this part right.
-Download your OATH file as "secret.json" in your folder.
+Download your OATH file as "googleAPI.json" in your project folder.

-5. Run `python3 setup_google.py` and follow the web page that opens up.

 6. Create an instagram account and follow accounts you want to scrape from